ashanren/TV-Downloader-Bot/README.md

 # TV-Downloader-Bot

-Application to download tv shows and movies from various websites.
+Application to download tv shows and movies.

-Fmovie have been recently updated so bot not working currently.
+Fmovie is operational.

 Seriesonline is operational.

+Sezonlukdizi initial commit.
+Not operational.

+Pelispedia initial commit.
+Not operational.

 # Core Dependencies